Bonnie Christensen

 Illustration of woman holding radishes.

-Bonnie Christensen, Artwork for The Princess of Borscht by Leda Schubert.
+Bonnie Christensen, Illustration for The Princess of Borscht by Leda Schubert.
 Gift of Emily Herder, daughter of the artist. © 2011 Bonnie Christensen.

 Illustration of man with lute looking at sky.

-Bonnie Christensen, Artwork for I, Galileo.
+Bonnie Christensen, Illustration for I, Galileo.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.

 Illustration of man looking through telescope.

-Bonnie Christensen, Artwork for I, Galileo.
+Bonnie Christensen, Illustration for I, Galileo.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.

 Illustration of men on shore pointing at ships in water.

-Bonnie Christensen, Artwork for I, Galileo.
+Bonnie Christensen, Illustration for I, Galileo.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.

 Illustration of children looking at seeds in garden.

-Bonnie Christensen, Artwork for Plant a Little Seed.
+Bonnie Christensen, Illustration for Plant a Little Seed.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.

 Illustration of kids in garden.

-Bonnie Christensen, Artwork for Plant a Little Seed.
+Bonnie Christensen, Illustration for Plant a Little Seed.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.

 Illustration of sunflowers in moonlight.

-Bonnie Christensen, Artwork for Plant a Little Seed.
+Bonnie Christensen, Illustration for Plant a Little Seed.
 Gift of Emily Herder, daughter of the artist. © 2012 Bonnie Christensen.